gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 You shouldn't need public access enabled and so you can edit that to be "no" if you like.

 Next, we know our app uses values that need to be kept seecret.
-Let's proceed to [create the secrets](/docs/5-aws-create-secrets.md).
+Let's proceed to [create those secrets](/docs/5-aws-create-secrets.md).